jdiamond/pointless/README.md

         // Do Ajax with query string...
     });

+When you're done chaining method calls, you can use the `_` property to access the final result or the `.then()` method (which is supposed to be reminiscient of the Promises/A specification) as in the above example.

 Many of the methods available on Pointless objects are also available as "static" methods on the `P` function.
 You can see two of them in the previous example.
 These methods take in an unwrapped value and return an unwrapped